tanatorn/google-sheet-i18n/README.md

 - `categories` - (required) Different columns used to create a translation key, ie.
 `onboarding.landing.intro` is created the [table](#table) above when generating i18n files

+- `delimiter` - (optional, default - '.')
+The delimiter used to join different categories to created a translation key

 - `credentialsPath` - (required) Absolute path to your crendentials JSON file

 - `languages`: (required) Specify the column on the sheets we want to use as the i18n values,